microsoft/vscode-docs/docs/editor/debugging.md

 ### Node Console

 By default, Node.js debug sessions launch the target in the internal VS Code Debug Console.
-Since the Debug Console does not support programs that need to read input from the console, you can enable an external, native console by setting the attribute `externalConsole` to `true` in your launch configuration.
+Since the Debug Console does not support programs that need to read input from the console, you can enable either an external, native console or use the VS Code Integrated Terminal by setting the attribute `console` to `externalTerminal` or `integratedTerminal` respectively in your launch configuration.

 ### Breakpoint Validation